Lorydima/SteveJobsWebsite/README.md

 My first website that I developed is dedicated at founder and former CEO of Apple Steve Jobs

+Developed by Lorenzo Di Marzo 1E A.S 2023/24

 **Note:** The language of website is in Italian